Jimlibo/Speech-Emotion-Classifier/README.md

 ```sh
 python3 main.py --src-file my_audio_file.wav --model-file models/emotion_classifier.h5
 ```
-The script will print the prediction, but if you want to save it in a file, u can use the '>' operator in UNIX-based systems
+The script will print the prediction, but if you want to save it in a file, you can use the '>' operator in UNIX-based systems

 ## License